 The university is required by law to maintain the privacy of your Protected Health Information (PHI) and to provide individuals with notice of our legal duties and privacy practices with respect to PHI.
 While the Benefits Office has always treated health information with the utmost care, HIPAA requires that the university issue notification of U-M's compliance with HIPAA privacy rules.
 The Benefits Office uses PHI for determining benefits eligibility and to enable the general administration of your health and dental benefits.

 The Benefits Office is committed to continuing to use the utmost care in handling this information to ensure its privacy and security.

-Please read U-M's Commitment to HIPAA Compliance and the Privacy Notice, which explains how the Benefits Office and the university use and protect PHI, at: hr.umich.edu/hipaa
+Please read U-M's Commitment to HIPAA Compliance and the Privacy Notice, which explains how the Benefits Office and the university use and protect PHI, at: hr.umich.edu/hipaa.

-Read the information carefully and call the SSC Contact Center, Monday through Friday, 8:00 a.m. to 5:00 p.m. at (734) 615-2000 or (866) 647-7657 if you have any questions or would like to request a copy.
+Read the information carefully and call the SSC - HR Customer Care at 734-615-2000 or 866-647-7657 if you have any questions or would like to request a copy.